digideskio/cpd/README.md

 Here are all the great features that have been implemented so far!

+### 2.5.1
+- Restored supervisors ability to manage participants

+### 2.5.0
+- Various amendments to help provide a clearer UI

 ### 2.4.7
 - Issues fixed where an elevated admin can not manage other elevated admins